montagejs/mop/README.md

 package names and package hashes in the builds directory, which is ``@`` by default.

+``--no-css`` allows you to disable CSS transforms.
+CSSOM cannot handle some modern CSS.

 Your project will be assembled in the builds directory.